 It has been a very full first week and you will have learned much about the need for effective investment planning and some of the initial building blocks for your strategy.

-Next week, we’ll start to examine in detail the characteristics of the spectrum of investment products available for you to employ within your investment strategy.
+Next week, you’ll start to examine in detail the characteristics of the spectrum of investment products available for you to employ within your investment strategy.

 You can now got to Week 2 .